doyeon-uni/UROP2025/README.md

 ### 2. Jupyter notebook: `PHREEQCsearcher.ipynb`

 1. Open the notebook in Jupyter (e.g. VS Code) using the installed environment.
+   - if you are using not using a veritual environment, simply type in `jupyter notebook PHREEQCsearcher.ipynb`
+  (or `jupyter lab PHREEQCsearcher.ipynb` if you prefer JupyterLab)
 2. Follow the instructions in each cell in order:
    - load one or more PHREEQC database files (`*.dat`),
    - select which species/phases to extract or search,